 Lake Agnes Tea House

-It’s a 7 kilometre return hike from Lake Louise to the Lake Agnes Tea House and while it is a moderate trail, the scenery alone will carry you to the top.
+The Lake Agnes Tea House hike is a 7-kilometre return hike from Lake Louise to the Agnes Tea House and while it is a moderate trail, the scenery alone will carry you to the top.
 If that fails, think of the tea and cake waiting at the tea house too.
 We were the first of a handful of people to arrive at Lake Agnes and while it was tempting to grab a spot on the cosy verandah, we couldn’t resist the climb up to Little Beehive.

-Little Beehive offers a stunning panorama over the valley below, including the iconic Lake Louise and it was the part of the hike that we most enjoyed; the views from the tea house to Little Beehive were breathtaking the entire way up (less than a kilometre further), the trails were narrower and frosted with snow, the trees hugging you tighter on each bend.
+The Little Beehive trail offers a stunning panorama over the valley below, including the iconic Lake Louise and it was the part of the hike that we most enjoyed; the views from the tea house all the way up the Little Beehive trail were breathtaking the entire way up (less than a kilometre further), the trail from Lake Agnes up the mountain was narrower and frosted with snow, the trees hugging you tighter on each bend.
 We rarely saw another soul.
-We found ourselves alone, taking in the view and trying to capture those incredible colours on camera just as the snow began to fall.
-It was time to wander back down to Lake Agnes Tea House for morning tea.
+We found ourselves alone, taking in the view and trying to capture those incredible colours on camera when the snow began to fall.

 By the time we reached the tea house again, there were people bursting from its doors and others waiting for tables undercover of the verandah.
 We managed to find a cosy table and sipped on hot chocolate as the rain came down.
 Thankfully, it didn’t last for too long, giving us time to begin the hike down again.

-What to Wear and Carry on the Lake Agnes Tea House Hike
+What You Need for the Lake Agnes Tea House Hike

 - Ensure you wear a few layers on the hike as the weather can change quickly in this part of the world.
 Below will help you shop a similar outfit to what I wore and felt very comfortable in on the hike, removing layers as needed.